OsiriX-Foundation/KheopsDocumentation/docs/study_list.md

 ---

-The study list is the main interface in Kheops.
+The study list is the main interface in KHEOPS.
 It is used to visualize the contents of both the [inbox](/docs/inbox) and [albums](/docs/albums).
 Study lists are in fact lists of DICOM series organized by study.
 Since the inbox and albums contain series, the series that are available within a study can differ between different context.
 For example, only a selected number of series might be added to an album.
 In this case study will contain additional series when viewed in the inbox, and fewer when viewed in the album.

 ![study list](/img/study_list.png)